JeremyTCD/Mimo/ReadMe.md

 TODO

 ### Overriding BasicBlog
 DocFx themes are simply directories containing resources such as [Mustache templates](https://mustache.github.io/mustache.5.html), stylesheets and scripts.
 If more than one theme is specified when building a DocFx project, resources from all of the themes are combined into a single theme.
 Resources from latter themes take precedence.
-For example, your *blog/docfx.json* has the following property (the property should really be named `theme`, however, DocFx themes were referred to as templates initially):
+For example, your *blog/docfx.json* has the following `template` property (the property should really be named `theme`, however, DocFx themes were referred to as templates initially):

 ```
 "template": [
     "./node_modules/jeremytcd-docfx-themes-basicblog/dist/theme",
     "./src/customizations"
 ]
 ```

 Resources from *blog/src/customizations* take precedence.
-Essentially, *blog/src/customizations* is a custom theme for overriding files in the BasicBlog theme.
+Essentially, *blog/src/customizations* is a custom theme for overriding files in BasicBlog.
 It has several intended extensibility points:

 * *blog/src/customizations/styles/customStyles.css* can be used to overwrite BasicBlog styles.
 * Mustache templates can be placed in *blog/src/customizations/partials* to overwrite BasicBlog Mustache templates.